19 Aug 2011

 I provided a significant portion of the underlying research that led to the American Library Association being labeled as one of the nation's leading porn facilitators in April 2013.
 National attention was so viral, so widespread, that ALA was forced to respond quickly, and in doing so, it merely doubled down on its facilitation of porn, which it implicitly terms "constitutionally protected materials" or "information."
 ALA ignores US v.
 ALA, 539 US 194 (2003), a case it lost while trying to block library filtering: "public libraries' use of Internet filtering software does not violate their patrons' First Amendment rights;" "public libraries have traditionally excluded pornographic material."
 ALA and similar groups now work to induce communities to include such material.

 I have recorded an ALA award winning author essentially admitting ALA fakes its annual top 10 list of challenged books.
-Ever since I proved ALA is faking the supposed "banning" of books dealing with homosexuality, no subsequent list has included such a book despite one topping the list for half a decade.
-The extent of the "banning" of such books was faked by ALA.
+ALA's faking the supposed "banning" of books dealing with homosexuality, and greatly exaggerating the extent of such "banning," harms the LGBT community by normalizing harassment that ALA fakes to use the LGBT community to spread the ALA false message.

 I brought to national attention that ALA was anonymously promoting "net neutrality" on Wikipedia despite ethical and federal tax codes, and ALA reacted by having me blocked from Wikipedia.

 Associated Press uses law enforcement experts found while searching my site, likely since the ALA/American Libraries and the independent Library Journal do not report on what they do not want people to hear.